zordius/lightncandy/README.md

 {{{helper name}}}           // This send processed {{{name}}} into the helper
 {{{helper ../name}}}        // This send processed {{{../name}}} into the helper
 {{{helper "Test"}}}         // This send the string "Test" into the helper
-{{helper "Test"}}           // This send the string "Test" into the helper and HTML encode the helper result
+{{helper "Test"}}           // This send the string "Test" into the helper and escape the helper result
 {{{helper "Test" ../name}}} // This send string "Test" as first parameter,
                             // and processed {{{../name}}} as second parameter into the helper
 ```